luvsocialmedia/top-indian-smm-panels/README.md

-# top-indian-smm-panels
+# Top Indian SMM Panel Sites

-A neutral reference list of Indian social media marketing platforms
+This repository provides a neutral and informational list of Indian-based social media marketing platforms.
+The purpose is to offer a reference resource for users researching SMM service providers.

+This is not a promotional or ranking-based list.